123riget/Hotel-Management-System/README.md

 - **Single File Implemenation:** The entire system is contained within Project Code CS112.c for easy compilation and portability.
 - **Modular Function:** The logic is partitioned into specialized functions(e.g. `Jmain2` for the restaurant, `executeGA` for parking) to maintain readability and seperation of concerns.

+## LICENSE

+This project is licensed under MIT License - see the LICENSE file for details